 Support for improving business practices, such as management training, paid sick leave, and shared services.
-Describe:

-The MSDE Accreditation Support fund provides financial assistance to child care centers and family child care providers pursuing national accreditation.
+Describe: Accreditation supports.
+Describe: The MSDE Accreditation Support fund provides financial assistance to child care centers and family child care providers pursuing national accreditation.
 The fund pays the fees on behalf of the provider for the initial application, and renewals, of national accreditation.
 For programs pursuing Maryland Accreditation, there are no associated fees, but the Fund provides reimbursement to programs for instructional materials purchased during the accreditation process, that relate to the program's improvement plan.
-Information on the Accreditation Support Fund can be found at: http://earlychildhood.marylandpublicschools.org/child-care-providers/maryland-excels/maryland-program-accreditation/accreditation-support-fund.
+Information on the Accreditation Support Fund can be found at: http://earlychildhood.marylandpublicschools.org/child-care-providers/marylandexcels/maryland-program-accreditation/accreditation-support-fund.

-Child Care Health Consultation.
-Describe:
+Mental Health Consultation.